-Chemistry 10 is a one-term general chemistry course for first-year students with a strong interest and background in chemistry and mathematics.
+The study of chemistry typically begins with the two-term sequence Chemistry 5-6, which has a Math 3 prerequisite.
+Chemistry 10 is a one-term general chemistry course for first-year students with a strong interest and background in chemistry.
 The course covers selected general chemistry topics important for higher level chemistry courses.
 Mathematics preparation equivalent to Math 3 is required.
 Successful completion of Chemistry 10 results in credit for both Chemistry 5 and Chemistry 10.